LiquidPulsar/exec_hints/README.md

 ```
 There's a workaround for that tho!
 `list|1` isnt supported by Python, so we have a class for that: `Literal`
-Accepts a callable or a literal (ok the class name isnt the best, accepting any suggestions)
+which accepts a callable or a literal (ok, the class name isnt the best; accepting any suggestions).
-If it's callable, will try call on the arg, otherwise will just return itself
+If it's callable, it will try to call it, otherwise will just return itself:
 ```py
 @exec_hints
 def foo(arg:int|Literal(0)):